 - Easy to configure, beginner-friendly.

 - Cross-platform (works on both Unix and Windows servers).

 - Optimal deliverability for static files and compatibility with any programming language (PHP, Python, etc)

 - Works out of the box with WordPress sites.

 - Huge community and easily available support in case of any problem.

 - Too many configuration options can lead to security vulnerabilities.

 So, What Is Apache?

 One of the most popular web servers, Apache allows you to run a secure website without too much of a headache.
-It is free and open-source, making it a frequent choice of solopreneurs and small businesses who want a presence on the web.
+It is free and open-source, making it a frequent choice for solopreneurs and small businesses who want a presence on the web.

 You can install a WordPress website on an Apache web server without any customization.
-Besides, Apache server works seamlessly with many other content management systems (Joomla, Drupal, etc.), web frameworks (Django, Laravel, etc.), and programming languages.
+Besides, the Apache server works seamlessly with many other content management systems (Joomla, Drupal, etc.), web frameworks (Django, Laravel, etc.), and programming languages.
 This makes it a solid pick for all types of web hosting platforms, such as VPS or shared hosting.